4GeeksAcademy/flask-rest-hello/README.md

 - [Extensive documentation here](https://start.4geeksacademy.com).
 - Integrated with Pipenv for package managing.
-- Fast deloyment to heroku with `$ pipenv run deploy`.
+- Fast deloyment to render.com or heroku with `$ pipenv run deploy`.
 - Use of `.env` file.
 - SQLAlchemy integration for database abstraction.

 ## 1) Installation

 This template installs itself in a few seconds if you open it for free with Codespaces (recommended) or Gitpod.
 Skip this installation steps and jump to step 2 if you decide to use any of those services.

-> Important: The boiplerplate is made for python 3.10 but you can easily change the `python_version` on the Pipfile.
+> Important: The boiplerplate is made for python 3.10 but you can change the `python_version` on the Pipfile.

 The following steps are automatically runned withing gitpod, if you are doing a local installation you have to do them manually: